-Then, you have to navigate back to the main Bluetooth menu to actually toggle AirPods.
+Then, you have to navigate back to the main Bluetooth menu to toggle AirPods.
 Sure, it’s not the end of the world.
-But it can certainly become a pain if you’re switching between multiple devices with a single Bluetooth audio accessory.
+But it can indeed become a pain if you’re switching between multiple devices with a single Bluetooth audio accessory.

 For example, if you frequently switch between various Macs and iOS devices with a single pair of AirPods, those additional and arguably unnecessary clicks can quickly add up.

 Luckily, there’s an app called ToothFairy — by independent developer Michael Tsai — that streamlines and simplifies the process.
 It may only save you a few clicks when connecting to a Bluetooth device — but those add up.

 How Does it Work?